cluhmann/segmented/README.rst

 First, we explicitly omit an intercept from these specifications by including the :code:`0` in :code:`'~0+x'`.
 This means that :code:`segment()` will attempt to construct a series of *connected* segments (constraining each segment to meet adjacent segments at nodes).
 If we had instead included an intercept in these segment definitions (e.g., :code:`'~1+x'` or, more implicitly, :code:`'~x'`), we would instead permit the model to construct a *disconnected* model in which the segments need not meet at each node.

-Second, we have omitted the outcome variable (i.e., :code:`y`) from the left-hand side of the formula.
+Second, we have omitted the outcome variable (i.e., :code:`y`) from the left-hand side of these specifications.
 This is because, unlike the intercept-like term, the segment definitions **do not** describe the relationship between the outcome variable and the predictor within that given segment (at least not in a straightforward sense).
 Instead, the segment definition describes how we wish the *difference* between the current segment and the previous segment to be modeled.
 Each of the segment definitions we have provided here suggests that the change occurring at the preceding node can be described by a simple change in (linear) slope (as a function of :code:`data['x']`).
 Thus, for each segment, there will be a single slope (coefficient) estimated for each segment: :math:`\beta_1` for the first segment and :math:`\beta_2` for the second segment.
 The first segment will work much like conventional linear regression: :math:`y=\beta_0+\beta_1 (x - T_1)`.
 However, in the second segment, :math:`y=\beta_0 + \beta_1 (x - T_1) + \beta_2 (x - T_2)`.

 Requiring a user to provide all the specifications may seem excessive, particularly when the user wishes to use the same specification for all segments.
 However, it's easy enough to compactly specify a large number of segments.